imagej/imagej.github.io/_pages/cookbook/image-intensity-processing.md

 1. Open both the experimental image and the flat-field image.
 2. Click the *Select all* button on the flat-field image and measure the average intensity.
 This value, the k1 value, will appear in the results window.
-3. Use the *Image Calculator plus* plugin ({% include bc content='Analyze | Tools | Calculator plus'%}).
+3. Use the *Image Calculator plus* plugin ({% include bc path='Analyze | Tools | Calculator plus'%}).
 4.  i1 = experimental image; i2 = flat-field image; k1 = mean flat-field intensity; k2 = 0.
 Select the "*Divide"* operation.

-This can also be done using the {% include bc content='Process | Image Calculator'%}function with the *32-bit Result* option checked.
+This can also be done using the {% include bc path='Process | Image Calculator'%}function with the *32-bit Result* option checked.
 Then adjust the brightness and contrast and convert the image to 8-bit.

 ![](/media/Calculator plus flat field.jpg "calculator_plus_flat_field.jpg")